apache/superset/docs/installation.rst

 -----------------

 .. note ::
-    The Docker-related files and documentation is actively maintained and managed by the core committers working on the project.
+    The Docker-related files and documentation are actively maintained and managed by the core committers working on the project.
 Help and contributions around Docker are welcomed!